GregorR/plip/docs/ini.md

 ## noiser

-Set to `y` or `n` to perform or not to perform noise reduction, respectively.
-Default `n`.
-May be refined by track.
-The noise reducer built into plip is SpeexDSP, which isn't very satisfactory.
+Noise reduction engine to use, or blank for no noise reduction.
+May be `noiserepellent`, `speex`, or blank.
+Default `noiserepellent`.
+May be defined by track.

 ## aproc